 Assess biological diversity by observing soil organisms in the soil surface.
 Do this by taking a shovel full of soil and examining it for organisms.
 Look for meso- and micro-fauna such as earthworms, springtails, beetles, ants, millipedes, roundworms, etc. Also look for active nodules on the roots of legumes, or fungal hyphae that appear as thin, white threads or masses.
-The Soil Macrofauna Field Manual from the FAO (Ruiz et al. 2008) includes images of soil organisms you may possibly see.
-Page 10 of the Cropland In-Field Soil Health Assessment Guide also includes 12 photos of possible soil organisms (USDA-NRCS 2021).
+The Soil Macrofauna Field Manual from the FAO includes images of soil organisms you may possibly see.
+The Cropland In-Field Soil Health Assessment Guide also includes 12 photos of possible soil organisms on page 10 of the guide.